“We have given a diploma either to a crazy person or to a genius!”

-We took the first train (Line 4) to Montserrat from Plaça Espanya.
-As you can see from the link, there are two stops – Aeri de Montserrat (cable car), which is at the foot of the mountain, and Monistrol de Montserrat (Cremallera Funicular Rack Railway).
+Take the first train (Line R5) to Montserrat from Plaça Espanya if you want to arrive early and see the Black Madonna.
+There are two stops – Aeri de Montserrat (cable car), which is at the foot of the mountain, and Monistrol de Montserrat (Cremallera Funicular Rack Railway).

 We got off at Aeri de Montserrat station and took the cable car which took us from 139 m elevation to 683 m in less than 5 minutes.
 The ride was quite refreshing as it was very misty and a bit chilly in the morning.

 Montserrat’s beauty enchants.
 As if the Catalan God has been going around with his saw serrating everything he saw (pun intended).
 Montserrat means “serrated mountains”.

 We entered inside the monastery’s yard and saw a huge line of people, queuing to see the Virgin of Montserrat (one of the few Black Madonnas on the European continent).
 Due to our packed schedule, we only visited the church, but we did not wait to peek at the Madonna.
 However, I saw a replica of the Madonna in the Santa Maria del Mar Cathedral in Barcelona.
 So, if you don’t mind that you will see a replica, you can easily skip the queue in the monastery and head to the Santa Maria.